khinds10/CarComputer/README.md

 * LED Orange:     330ohm resistor - GPIO 22 (15) / GND
 * LED Yellow:     330ohm resistor - GPIO 23 (16) / GND (Yellow LED, pin 15 will be for if the GPS is currently tracking your location or not)

-### Connect the USB Module to RPi HW UART
+### Connect the USB module to Raspberry Pi HW UART

 Using HW UART for the GPS module requires the following to free the UART connection up on your Pi.

-"Cross"-Connect the TX and RX pins from the GPS module to the RPi TX (GPIO 14/8 pin) and RX (GPIO 15/10 pin) -- [TX goes to RX on the device and vice versa.]
+* "Cross"-Connect the TX and RX pins from the GPS module to the RPi TX (GPIO 14/8 pin) and RX (GPIO 15/10 pin) -- [TX goes to RX on the device and vice versa.]
-Connect RPi 5V to the VIN pin and the GPS module GND pin to an available RPi GND pin.
+* Connect RPi 5V to the VIN pin and the GPS module GND pin to an available RPi GND pin.

 ### Final assembly